Plex and USB TV Tuners: TVHeadEnd and Antennas to build a DIY Plex DVR

 My tuners

-I've bought 2 tuners, both second hand.
+I've got 3 tuners, all second hand.
 In fact, generally, the older the better.
 So long as they support digital TV.

-I have an XBox One TV tuner and a Hauppauge myTV.t 326.
-I have two so that I can record or watch two channels at once.
+I have two XBox One TV tuners (thanks to my friend Terrance who is sadly longer with us) and a Hauppauge myTV.t 326.
+I have three so that I can record or watch three channels at once.
 Only one is required.

 The XBox One tuner may require additional firmware.